 Previous research shows that remote ischemic preconditioning can, in fact, make the heart less vulnerable to serious heart attack-related damage.
 And now, a new study shows it can benefit the brain too…

-In a small study of 50 people, researchers from Jilin University in China tested the effect ischemic preconditioning on the brain.
+In a small study of 50 people, researchers from Jilin University in China tested the effect of ischemic preconditioning on the brain.

 Participants were an average age of 35, and each of them went through a remote ischemic preconditioning process.
 Blood pressure cuffs were placed on one upper arm and one thigh and inflated for five minutes.
 Then they were deflated for five minutes.
 This process was repeated four times.

-Next, researchers used an ultrasound to measure blood flow to two main brain arteries.
+Next, researchers used ultrasound to measure blood flow to two main brain arteries.
 They also measured blood flow regulation.
 All this was measured before participants went through remote ischemic preconditioning too.
 And guess what?

-Six hours after preconditioning, participants had improved blood flow regulation to the brain that lasted 24 hours.
+Six hours after preconditioning, participants had improved blood flow regulation to the brain which lasted 24 hours.
 They also had an increase in two blood biomarkers that are known to protect the nervous system and an increase in biomarkers that improve inflammation and immunity.
 In fact, one of these biomarkers (glial cell line-derived neurotrophic factor) not only protects against stroke but other neurological disorders like Parkinson’s and epilepsy too.

 Don’t try this at home, folks… at least not yet